erictrinh/safe-access/readme.md

 var obscenelyNested = access(obj, 'leading.to.array[0].andFunc()');
 ```

-which is the equivalent of this in Javascript:
+which is the equivalent of this charming thing in Javascript:

 ```javascript
 var obscenelyNested = obj &&